remyguts/weatherdashboard/README.md

 ## Introduction

-This app was created to make it easier to find current weather conditions and the future weather outlook for multiple cities.
+This application was created to make it easier to find current weather conditions and the future weather outlook for multiple cities.
+As people on the go, we depend on weather and satellite technology to keep us one step ahead of the curve.

 ## User Story as Provided